 There are many small businesses that are subject to environmental laws and, although small business owners want to comply, they are often not aware of the laws that apply to them.
 In addition, small business owners have many priorities and sometimes limited resources to devote to environmental compliance.
-With this, it can be difficult for them to keep up with changes in the regulations.
+With these implications, it can be difficult for small businesses to keep up with changes in the regulations.

 Recognizing these challenges, Ohio EPA offers compliance assistance "to help small businesses understand and comply with the environmental regulations that apply to them."
 The services of the office are free, non-regulatory and available to small businesses with fewer than 100 employees.